 4. Do you have friends who offer services or own stores?
-Have them donate half their proceeds of a weekend towards a fund to advertise our animal fighting reward.
+Have them donate half their proceeds of a weekend toward our Animal Cruelty Response and Reward Fund.

 5. Educate the masses (or at least your circle of friends).
 Order a copy of our educational video, "Life on the Chain, Death in the Ring," and invite your friends over for a viewing party.
 Pictures are worth a thousand words, and there is no better way to get people motivated to do something than to let them see the problem.
 Host a party and then split into groups to plaster the city with reward posters.

 6. Want to go further?
 Have an official viewing in a church or other public area (with permission, of course), and advertise the event.
 What a way to build a local coalition!